Kara6432/Kara6432/README.md

 Currently working on a lot of projects, of which most (all) of them are sadly closed source.
 At least for now...

-Most of my time flows into my Minecraft Server Project called [HailightMC](https://www.github.com/HailightMC).
-Currently I am rewriting its entire core, so yeah... expect it to take a lot of time to even get a working beta test server.

 As for the rest of my time, I like to use it to code all sorts of useful and practical things... 🤓

 ### ⭐ Skills